Chat with us, powered by LiveChat

 The Red "represents the blood shed by our heroes for the birth and preservation of the Republic."

-There has been a large history of different flags in Bolivia due to different world powers claiming ownership of land and many ethnic groups that are indigenous to Bolivia and the surrounding countries.
+Historically, there have been many different flags representing Bolivia due to different world powers claiming ownership of land and many ethnic groups that are indigenous to Bolivia and the surrounding countries.

 Historical Bolivian Flags